With more than 200 outlet centres across the US, cost-conscious shoppers are travelling further to bag a bargain on big brands.

 Getting to Woodbury Common is hassle free with daily return shuttle buses departing from various Manhattan locations every day.
 The trip takes about 1.5 hours.

-It’s ideal if there’s small group of you, and they’ll pick you up from your hotel and drop you back in the afternoon.
+It’s ideal if there’s small group of you, and they’ll pick you up from your hotel or home and drop you back in the afternoon.
 They’ll also look after your shopping while you continue browsing.
 (Sometimes they’ll collect one or two others, it just depends how many of you are travelling).

 If you want to avoid the crowds, the best days to visit Woodbury Common are Tuesday and Wednesday, when the mall is generally much quieter and you can shop at your leisure.